Fiserv/Commerce-Hub/docs/Resources/Master-Data/Network-Details.md

 tags: [API Reference, Network Details, Master Data]
 ---

-# Authorization Network Response
+# Network Details

-Authorization network response contains the `networkDetails` object.
+Network details contains the card network specific values from the response.
+Some of these values may need to be re-submitted as a part of [transaction interaction](?path=docs/Resources/Master-Data/Transaction-Interaction.md) for all subsequent transactions.

 <!--
 type: tab